wealdtech/domainsale/README.md

   - if there are no bids for the domain then the bid must be at least equal to the reserve price
   - if there are bids for the domain then the bid must be at least 10% higher than the last bid
+  - if bidding has gone on for more than 7 days then the bid must be at least 50% higher than the last bid
   - every time a `bid()` is accepted the auction's end date is set to be 24 hours after the bid

 Extending the sale by 24 hours after each bid avoids the issue of domain sniping.
-Ensuring that subsequent bids are at least 10% higher than the previous bid avoids the issue where someone could maliciously extend a domain sale indefinitely by sneding very small incremental bids.
+Ensuring that subsequent bids are at least 10% higher than the previous bid, and 50% higher than the previous bid if bidding has gone on for more than 7 days, avoids the issue where someone could maliciously extend a domain sale indefinitely by submitting very small incremental bids.

-When an auction is more than 24 hours past its last bid `finish()` finishes the auction.
+When an auction is more than 24 hours past its last bid no more bids can be placed.
+At this point `finish()` finishes the auction.
 Ownership of the domain's deed is passed to the highest bidder and funds are passed to the seller.

 When an auction completes an event is sent, allowing websites and apps to remove sold domains from their list of domains for sale.